infiniteopt/InfiniteOpt.jl/docs/src/index.md

 - Measures (e.g., ``\int_{t \in \mathcal{D}_t}y(t,x) dt``, ``\mathbb{E}[y(\xi)]``)
 - More

+!!! note
+    `InfiniteOpt` is intended to be used for infinite-dimensional optimization problems.
+Finite problems (e.g., directly modeling a discrete time model) should instead be modeled using [`JuMP`](https://jump.dev/JuMP.jl/stable/).

 Moreover, `InfiniteOpt` decouples the infinite-dimensional formulations from the finite transformations typically used to solve them.
 This readily enables diverse techniques be used to solve these types of problems.
 By default, we employ